arussellsaw/crudley/README.md

 A toolkit for building CRUD apis on top of KV / NoSQL backends.

-Define Models that satisfy an interface (rest.Model), and you're ready to go.
+Define Models that satisfy an interface (crudley.Model), and you're ready to go.

 ```go
 package main